IshitaShitut/MoireElectronicBands/README.md

 # Moire Electronic Bands

 Code to calculate the tight binding band structure of Moire systems.
-The supported Moire structures right now are in LAMMPS output format.
+The Moire structures should be in LAMMPS output format.

 ## Prerequisites